Car Logos with Bird

 Simca Logo

-This French car manufacturer has a fairly solid history.
-Such an industry giant as Fiat founded the company.
-It happened in the fall of 1934.
-Beginning in July 1935 and ending in May 1963, the company was managed by Italian Henri Theodore Pigozzi.
+This French car manufacturer has quite a solid history.
+The company was founded by a giant of the industry, Fiat.
+This happened in the fall of 1934.
+From July 1935 until May 1963, the company was headed by Henri Theodore Pigozzi, an Italian.

 The company logo is horizontally divided into two parts.
-The large lower part contains the brand name in light straight letters on a red background.
-At the top, a bird in a horizontal position is depicted against a blue background.
-Its appearance somewhat reminds the images of birds from ancient rock paintings and similar images on household items, which are sometimes found during archaeological excavations.
+The large lower part contains the company name in light-colored, straight letters on a red background.
+The upper part shows a bird in a horizontal position on a blue background.
+Its appearance somewhat resembles the images of birds from ancient cave paintings and similar images of household items, which are sometimes found during archaeological excavations.

-By the way, the meaning of this symbol can be quite multidimensional.
-It is not typical, but a stylized bird, which also remotely resembles a fish in the water (given that it is depicted on a blue background).
-In the context of automotive themes, this composition can be interpreted as the versatility and functionality of the car, in which the driver feels “like a bird in the sky” or “like a fish in the water.
-Although the company ceased to exist long ago, the logo is an interesting example of the brand’s visual identity.
+By the way, the meaning of this symbol can be very meaningful.
+This is not a typical bird but a stylized one that also resembles a fish in the water (given that it is depicted on a blue background).
+In the context of automotive themes, this composition can be interpreted as the car’s versatility and functionality, where the driver feels “like a bird in the sky” or “like a fish in the water.”
+Although the company has long since ceased to exist, the logo is an interesting example of the brand’s visual identity.

 Bizzarrini SpA